What is Myrtle Beach known for

 Frequently Asked Questions

 The best time to visit Myrtle Beach is when the weather is still warm for the beach, swimming, and outdoor attractions, but the crowds are thinner and vacation cheaper.
 We suggest visiting Myrtle Beach September through October.
+In these months you can take advantage of the great activities and attractions without getting too chilly, like fishing, swimming, watersports, and boat rides Myrtle Beach has to offer.

 Both Hilton Head and Myrtle Beach offer family-friendly beach vacations.
 Myrtle Beach is more popular and full of world-class attractions like shows, theme parks, museums, and shopping that older kids and young adults love.
 If you're looking for a more upscale and quiet destination, Hilton Head is for you!